miloszKacki/indexed-sequential_files_java/README.md

 # Indexed-sequential files
 Simple implementation of indexed-sequential file organisation with simulated page reading.
+It contains records representing parallelograms, sorted by key value.

 This project was written as an assignment for SBD(Struktury Baz Danych/ Database Structures) class.